 I had the blessing of a beautiful day yesterday picking some wild edibles.
 I picked the last of our early spring dandelions and I was able to pick probably about 10 pounds of Poke Salad.
 Last night I processed the dandelion greens, meaning I cleaned them, packaged them into freezer bags raw with folded paper towels inside the bag to absorb the moisture.
 Dandelions prepared this way keep very well in the refrigerator.

-The Poke Salad Greens I will blanche.
-Meaning I will cook them for one minute, pack them into freezer bags, and mark the bag that they must be cooked again, then I will put those in the freezer for later use.
+The extra Poke Salad Greens I will blanche.
+Meaning I will cook them for one minute, drain them, and pack them into freezer bags.
+I will mark the bags that they must be cooked again, then I will put those in the freezer for later use.

 RECIPE FOR POKE SALAD FRIED RICE